The treatment options for mastocytosis depend on which type you have and how severe your symptoms are.

 The medication will make you more vulnerable to infection, so report possible symptoms of infection to your GP immediately.

-Cladribine was originally designed to treat leukaemia (cancer of the white blood cells), but it's also been shown to be useful in treating aggressive systematic mastocytosis.
+Cladribine was originally designed to treat cancer of the white blood cells (leukaemia), but it's also been shown to be useful in treating aggressive systematic mastocytosis.
 However, cladribine hasn't been approved (licensed) to treat mastocytosis.

 Cladribine suppresses the activity of your immune system.
 It's given by infusion, which means it's slowly released into your body through a drip in your arm over the course of two hours.

-Like imatinib, nilotinib and dasatinib, cladribine will also make you more vulnerable to the effects of infection, so you should report possible symptoms of infection (see above) to your GP immediately.
+Like imatinib, nilotinib and dasatinib, cladribine will also make you more vulnerable to the effects of infection, so you should report possible symptoms of infection to your GP immediately.

-Systemic mastocytosis with associated haematological disease will be treated in the same way as aggressive systematic mastocytosis (with either interferon alpha, imatinib, nilotinib or cladribine), with a number of additional treatments for the related haematological condition.
+Systemic mastocytosis with associated blood (haematological) disease will be treated in the same way as aggressive systematic mastocytosis, with a number of additional treatments for the related haematological condition.

 Myeloproliferative neoplasms are also haematological disorders that can be associated with mastocytosis.